modelhub-ai/modelhub-engine/docs/source/contribute.md

       specific pre- and post-processing has to be implemented, to make the _ImageProcessor_ work.
 There are two pre-processing functions and one post-processing function to be filled in.
 We'll go through each of these functions individually:
-      <br/><br/>

       1. **\_preprocessBeforeConversionToNumpy(self, image)**

          The _ImageProcessorBase_ takes care of loading the input image and then calls this function to let you perform pre-processing on the image.
 The image comming into this function is either a [PIL](https://pillow.readthedocs.io/en/latest/) or a [SimpleITK](http://www.simpleitk.org/) object.
-         So this __preprocessBeforeConversionToNumpy_ gives you the option to perform pre-processing using PIL or SimpleITK, which might be more convenient than performing pre-processing on the image in numpy format (see next step).
+         So *\_preprocessBeforeConversionToNumpy* gives you the option to perform pre-processing using PIL or SimpleITK, which might be more convenient than performing pre-processing on the image in numpy format (see next step).
 If you decide to implement pre-porcessing here, you should implement it for both, PIL and SimpleITK objects.
 Make sure this function returns the same type of object as it received (PIL in => PIL out, SimpleITK in => SimpleITK out).

-         You do not have to implement this, alternatively you can just pass the image through unaltered and perform all your pre-processing using the image converted to numpy (see next step).
+         You do not have to implement this.
+You can delete this function and implement all your pre-processing using the image converted to numpy (see next step).
          <br/><br/>